the-1Riddle/empowerHer/README.md

 This project was made possible by the contributions of:

-Mugisha Edson
+Mugisha Edson,

-Tarie Shoniwa
+Tarie Shoniwa,

-Elvis Otieno
+Elvis Otieno and

 Elizabeth Eunice Ndzukule

 Project Details

 Technologies Used

 Frontend:

 HTML5